20 Fun Thanksgiving Crafts for Kids to Keep Them Busy

 Paper-roll Pilgrims and Indians

 Upcycled crafts are great activities for kids since they teach them not to be wasteful and to be kind to the environment.
 Use empty paper towels or toilet paper rolls to make this adorable little Pilgrim and Indian set.
 The entire craft uses just craft paper, scissors, glue, and markers.
 Create an entire village and re-create the first Thanksgiving on your dinner table.
-Speaking of the Pilgrims and Indians, did you know that these 15 Thanksgiving “facts” aren’t actually true?

 This sweet little turkey is the perfect craft for your little bookworms to keep their reading spots safe and secure.
 Maggy of Red Ted Art creates her turkey book-corner bookmark entirely out of paper.
 And who knows—with a craft this cute, you just may turn non-readers into book fans.
 Another way to keep the kids busy on the big day?
 Telling them about these 16 mind-blowing facts about the Macy’s Thanksgiving Parade while you watch it on TV.